 The EcoCentre is being redeveloped into a new green building to support the delivery of sustainability programs.
-Successful advocacy led to a 50 per cent funding contribution from the Victorian Government to redevelop the EcoCentre.
+Successful advocacy led to a 50 per cent funding contribution from the Victorian

+Government to redevelop the EcoCentre.
 The \$6.7 million project will see scientists, educators and volunteers together under one roof.
-Designed to operate with net zero energy and water usage, the EcoCentre will join an exclusive club of only 500 buildings worldwide that produce more clean energy than it consumes, offsetting all carbon used during construction.
+Designed to operate as net zero energy building with minimal portable water usage, the EcoCentre will join an exclusive club of only 500 buildings worldwide that produce more clean energy than it consumes, offsetting all carbon used during construction.
 The new EcoCentre will open in late 2024.

-Act and Adapt: Sustainable Environment Strategy 2023-2028
+- Act and Adapt: Sustainable Environment Strategy 2023-2028

-Climate action update - February 2022
+- Climate action update February 2022

-Building Business Resilience Project: Final Report
+- Building Business Resilience Project: Final Report

-Sustainable living online series - City of Port Phillip

-Prepare for flooding - Melbourne Water
+- Prepare for flooding Melbourne Water

-Port Phillip EcoCentre
+- Port Phillip EcoCentre

-Local environmental groups
+- Local environmental groups

-Environmental Leadership course
+- Environmental Leadership course

-Enabling climate justice
+- Enabling climate justice

-South East Councils Climate Change Alliance
+- South East Councils Climate Change Alliance